MicrosoftDocs/playfab-docs/playfab-docs/sdks/nodejs/quickstart.md

 ## Finish and execute

-In the console window we opened during installation, run the command:
+1. In the console window we opened during installation, run the command:

     `node GettingStarted.js`

     You should see the following text as a result:  "Congratulations, you made your first successful API call!"

-Now you can start making other API calls and building your game.
+Now, you can start making other API calls and building your game.

 For a list of all available client API calls, see our [PlayFab API References](../../api-references/index.md) documentation.